 The central research goal of this program is to deliver proof of the capability of consistent role modeling and its practical applicability.
 This includes the concept modeling (in meta-languages), the language modeling, and the modeling on the application and software system level.
 The subsequent scientific elaboration of the role concept, in order to be able to model the change of context on different levels of abstraction, represents another research task in this program.
 Consistency offers significant advantages in the field of software systems engineering because context changes are interrelated on different levels of abstraction; plus, they can be synchronously developed and maintained.
 Potential application fields are the future smart grid, natural energy based computing, cyber-physical systems in home, traffic, and factories, enterprise resource planning software, context-sensitive search engines, etc.

 The research training group puts a strong emphasis on a comprehensive and individual mentoring and qualification approach.
 In order to achieve this balancing act, quality assurance measures are introduced in the form of advisor tandems and a thesis advisory board on the one hand.
 On the other hand, motivating and extra-curricular aspects will be integrated into the research training group, such as seminars on soft skills and a comprehensive international program for visiting scientists.

 Currently, the research training group GRK 1907 is being financed by DFG in its second phase (01.04.2018 until 30.09.2022).
 During the first phase of the research training group (01.10.2013 – 31.03.2018), 18 DFG-financed doctoral students plus a group of non-DFG-financed PhDs were members of the group.
-About 9 Principle Investigators from TU Dresden and approximately 90 researchers from Germany and abroad have already contributed to the success of the Research Training Group by holding guest lectures, workshops and submitting joint publications.
+10 Principle Investigators of TU Dresden and approximately 90 researchers from Germany and abroad have already contributed to the success of the Research Training Group by holding guest lectures, workshops and submitting joint publications.